pingcap/docs/tidb-cloud/terraform/restore-resource.md

     }
     ```

-4. In order to manage it, you can copy it to your config file.
-Remember to delete the status and id, for they are computed by terraform and can not be set in the config:
+4. To manage the cluster using Terraform, you can copy the output of the previous step to your configuration file.
+Note that you need to delete the lines of id and status, because they will be controlled by Terraform instead:

     ```
     resource "tidbcloud_cluster" "restore_cluster1" {